 Don’t worry, there are a plethora of other suppliers who will allow you to apply the standard Adobe password controls to PDF documents that you create with their applications.
-If you already have a PDF writer application just check that they provide those capabilities.
-If they aren’t able to do that then it depends on how much (or little) you want to pay.
+If you already have a PDF writer application, just check that they provide those capabilities.
+If they aren’t able to do that, then it depends on how much (or little) you want to pay.
 Suppliers who charge that you might want to look at include:

 How to add password to PDF in Adobe Acrobat

-This is one of the most primary forms of security you can add to a PDF file and it prevents unauthorized users from opening the document.
-If needed, additional layers of security can be added to the document such as limiting the editing and printing of the PDF document and this requires an additional password to be set – see PDF Restrictions below.
+If needed, Adobe allows you to set ‘additional layers of security’ which can be added to the document such as limiting the editing and printing of the PDF document.
+This requires an additional password to be set – see PDF Restrictions below.

 Secure alternatives to PDF Password Protection